Joshofficial101/AutoBidder_For_AEGIS_LightningProtectionINC/README.md

 4. Using the application

-After loggin in, use the file selection buttons to select the necessary documents for creating a bid.
+After logging in, use the file selection buttons to select the necessary documents for creating a bid.
 We have provided two documents to use in the data -> inputs folder.

 <img width="462" height="134" alt="Screenshot 2025-12-15 at 5 19 51 PM" src="https://github.com/user-attachments/assets/a2f5a176-1ba7-46ac-8916-922702d1b6e1" />